Does your child love L.O.L. Surprise! Dolls? Get them these 20 perfect gifts

 L.O.L.
 Surprise!
 Girls’ Quartz Watch

 This purple digital L.O.L. watch features faux gemstones and a plastic strap.
-Featuring one of the L.O.L. characters on the face, the watch comes in a collectable gift tin.
+Featuring one of the L.O.L. characters on the face, the watch comes in a collectible gift tin.

 Sold by Amazon